anirudhsatish22/cs124/docs/design.md

 Another challenge we faced was wrapping the text in the same alignment as the first line of the task.
 The text would wrap below the checkbox and we were unable to find a fix for this.
 Hence, we changed our implementation so that if a task was too long it would continue on the same line and provide a horizontal scroll bar.

-### Lab3
+### Lab 3
 We struggled a lot with understanding the filtering and how firestore implements this.
 The thing that took us a while to figure out was how to re-render the React app when the filter query is run, on the new filtered data.
-We managed to overcome the issue by using two different queries, one when filter is active, and one when we just want to pull the data as is from firestore.
+We managed to overcome the issue by using two different queries, one that uses an OrderBy clause when filter is active, and one that is just our default query when we just want to pull the data as is from firestore.

 Another big issue we had this lab was getting the app working simultaneously on two different tabs or devices.
 We were very puzzled as this functionality seemed to work in most instances, but not completely.
 For instance, adding an item/editing an item worked well, and